Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: A Brief Account of the mean-Field Scenario

 introducing a small deviation $H(k;t;\varepsilon)$ controlled by the distance $\varepsilon \equiv (n-n_c)/n_c$ from the critical point.
 Linearization of the MCT equations allows us to express $H(k;t ; \varepsilon)$ in terms of an eigenvalue problem involving a stability operator $C^{(1)}(\boldsymbol{k},\boldsymbol{p})$, whose largest eigenvalue $E_0(\varepsilon)$ approaches unity at criticality.
 The right eigenvector of the stability operator evaluated at the critical point defines the critical mode $h_0^{\mathrm{R}}(k)$.
 Expanding the deviations $H(k; t ; \varepsilon)$ in powers of the small parameter, one finds that the leading correction scales as $H(k;t ; \varepsilon) = \sqrt{|\varepsilon|} S(k)h_0^{\mathrm{R}}(k) g_\pm^{(1)}(\hat{t}) + \mathcal{O}(\varepsilon)$.
 This square-root dependence represents the generic scaling of the order parameter near the bifurcation.
 Here, $\hat{t} \equiv t / t_*(\varepsilon)$ is a rescaled time variable defined in terms of the diverging critical timescale $t_*(\varepsilon)$ that characterizes relaxation near the transition.
 The two branches $g_+^{(1)}$ and $g_-^{(1)}$ correspond, respectively, to the non-ergodic ($\varepsilon > 0$) and ergodic ($\varepsilon < 0$) sides of the transition.

 The temporal part of the correction, encoded in the scaling function $g_\pm^{(1)}(\hat{t})$, obeys the so-called Götze $\beta$-scaling equations [see Eqs.~\eqref{eq:gotze_beta_scaling_non_ergodic} and \eqref{eq:gotze_beta_scaling}], which govern the slow dynamics in the vicinity of the plateau on either side of the transition.
 These functions describe the approach to and, in the ergodic phase, the departure from the plateau value of $F(k;t)$.
 Furthermore, the functions $g_\pm^{(1)}(\hat{t})$ display distinct dynamical regimes controlled by the exponent parameter $\lambda$, which can be computed directly from the equilibrium fluid structure.
-This parameter fixes the material dependent power-law exponents $a$ and $b$ describing the early $(\hat{t}\ll1)$ and late $(\hat{t}\gg1)$ $\beta$-relaxation regimes, and thus also fixes the two diverging timescales --- $t_*(\varepsilon) \propto |\varepsilon|^{-1/2a}$ for the $\beta$-regime and $\tau_\alpha(\varepsilon) \propto |\varepsilon|^{-\gamma}$ with $\gamma = 1/2a+1/2b$ for the structural $\alpha$-relaxation\footnote{The $\alpha$-relaxation timescale is only well-defined in the ergodic phase, for $\varepsilon<0$.} --- at the mode-coupling glass transition.
-The interested reader is referred to Appendix \ref{app:asymptotics_MCT} of the present work and Refs.~\cite{gotze1985properties, gotze2009complex} for a detailed treatment of the mean-field scenario.
+This parameter fixes the material dependent power-law exponents $a$ and $b$ describing the early $(\hat{t}\ll1)$ and late $(\hat{t}\gg1)$ $\beta$-relaxation regimes, and thus also fixes the two diverging timescales\textemdash{}$t_*(\varepsilon) \propto |\varepsilon|^{-1/2a}$ for the $\beta$-regime and $\tau_\alpha(\varepsilon) \propto |\varepsilon|^{-\gamma}$ with $\gamma = 1/2a+1/2b$ for the structural $\alpha$-relaxation\footnote{The $\alpha$-relaxation timescale is only well-defined in the ergodic phase, for $\varepsilon<0$.}\textemdash{}at the mode-coupling glass transition.